eskayML/vybeScope/README.md

 The intuitive button-based interface makes it easy to add/remove wallets, set whale alert thresholds, and explore token analytics and even Deep Research on Tokens & Protocols using an LLM.

-VybeScope is ideal for traders, investors, and enthusiasts who want actionable Solana insights directly in Telegram.
+VybeScope is ideal for traders, investors, and enthusiasts who want quick and actionable  insights on the Solana blockchain directly in Telegram.

 ## User Interface